 Step 3: If It Continues — The Formal Notice

 If the behaviour doesn't improve after your informal contact, it's time to escalate formally.
-You can serve an N5 Notice to End a Tenancy for Interfering with Others' Enjoyment.
+You can serve an N5 notice to End a Tenancy for Interfering with Others' Enjoyment.

 The first N5 gives the tenant 7 days to stop the behaviour.
 If they comply and the issue doesn't recur within 6 months, the notice is void — you cannot proceed to an LTB hearing on that specific N5.